 It’s a little too soon.

-Why don’t you tell us a little bit about the process that many sculptors are going through with using 3D printing?
+Why don’t you tell us a little bit about the process that many sculptors are going through with using three 3D printing?

-There’s a chapter in the book, which I really love, it’s called Foundry of the Future.
-I take everybody through one job that I’ve worked on, which was a fifteen foot tiger for Grambling State, Louisiana that was cast in bronze.
-I take everybody through that entire process.
-Because I started the digital design in the computer and that was approved.
+There’s a chapter in the book which I love, it’s called the Foundry of the Future.
+I take everybody through one job that I’ve worked on, which was a fifteen-foot tiger for Grambling State, Louisiana that was cast in bronze.
+I take everybody through that entire process because I started the digital design on the computer and that was approved.
 Sometimes I use these digital designs also to sell my client on a job.
-I can often sell up the job because I can display it in a way that nobody can see if you’re just sketching it on a piece of paper.
+I can often sell up the job because I can display it in a way that nobody can see if you’re sketching it on a piece of paper.

 In the book, I took people through that.
-In that one chapter, I go through the traditional process of lost-wax bronze casting and then I show how 3D printing is infiltrating those processes at different levels and in different places.
-To me, that was a fascinating connection to make it my own mind.

-Again, there are three things that I mentioned, of course the build envelope, which is the size that things can be 3D printed or milled and the detail that can be gained in that.
-You have the build envelope, the detail and also the cost factor.
-The cost have got to come to a point where it’s feasible, it’s much cheaper for me to print, to go and sculpt and cast a bronze than it would be the 3D print of bronze.
-Those things are coming into play.
-They’re starting to even out so I’m really excited about that.
+In that one chapter, I go through all the different traditional processes of lost-wax of bronze casting.
+I show how 3D printing is infiltrating those processes at different levels and in different places.
+To me, that was a fascinating connection to make in my own mind.
+There are three things that I mentioned, of course, the build envelope, which is the size that things can be 3D printed or milled and the detail that can be gained in that.
+You have the building envelope, the detail, and also the cost factor.
+The costs have got to come to a point where it’s feasible.
+It’s much cheaper for me to go and sculpt and cast a bronze than it would be to 3D print a bronze, but those things are coming into play.
+They’re starting to even out.
+I’m excited about that.

-We’ve got the big bust in the school and maybe we’ll give these little ones away.
-I’m constantly having this thing.
-Another client called and said, “We want an eighteen inch figure, but we’d really like to give one away to everybody in the field that’s a little smaller.”
-Again, my possibilities are endless.
+I finished a bust for Dallas Baptist University and they called me and they said, “The family because it’s a deceased, loved one said, ‘Can you do one maybe 80%?’”
+It’s like, “Yes, I have a little button inside of me that I can press to go 80% but I can scan it.”
+They thought, “Maybe we could use these as awards.
+We’ve got the big bust in the school and maybe we’ll give these little ones away.”
+I’m constantly having this thing where another client called and said, “We want an eighteen-inch figure but we’d like to give one away to everybody in the field that’s a little smaller.”
+My possibilities are endless.

-That’s great.
-Have you experienced that scanning of your sculptures yet?
+Have you experienced scanning your sculptures yet?